This post may contain affiliate links. Read my disclosure page here.

 Instructions

-• Heat 1 Tbsp butter in a large skillet over medium-high heat.
-Add ground beef and cook for 5-6 minutes, breaking it up with a spatula until fully cooked.
-Transfer the beef to a plate.
+- Heat 1 tablespoon oil in a large skillet or wok over medium-high heat.
+Add the ground beef and cook for 5–6 minutes, breaking it apart with a spatula, until browned and fully cooked.
+Transfer to a plate and set aside.

-• Push the vegetables to one side of the skillet (or remove them if needed).
-Add 1 Tbsp butter to the empty side and let it melt.
-Crack the eggs into the skillet and scramble them until cooked through, then mix them with the vegetables.
+- Push the vegetables to one side of the skillet.
+Add the remaining oil and pour in the eggs.
+Scramble until cooked, then mix with the vegetables.

-• Add the cooked rice to the skillet and stir-fry the mixture for 3 more minutes, allowing the rice to fry and get crispy.
+- Add the cooked beef and rice to the skillet.
+Stir and cook for 3–4 minutes until the rice is hot and lightly crispy.

 Video